joomla/Manual/versioned_docs/version-5.1/general-concepts/multilingual.md

 Joomla’s Multilingual Associations component simplifies the management of multilingual content by allowing you to associate translations with each other.

-### Enabling Multilingual Associations
+### Enabling and Using Multilingual Associations

 1. **Enable the Language Filter Plugin:**
-    - Go to **Extensions > Plugins**.
+   - Navigate to **Extensions > Plugins**.
-    - Search for the **System - Language Filter** plugin and enable it.
+   - Search for the **System - Language Filter** plugin, enable it.
    - Set **Item Associations** to **Yes** and save the changes.

 2. **Create Translations for Content:**
-    - Edit your content (e.g., an article) and use the **Associations** tab to create translations in other languages.
-    - After creating the translated content, Joomla will allow you to associate these items for easier management.

-3. **Using the Multilingual Associations Component:**
-    - Go to **Components > Multilingual Associations**.
-    - This interface allows you to view and manage all translations side-by-side, making it easier to keep track of your multilingual content.

-When you enable the Multilingual Associations component, you can easily manage and link your translated content.
-This tool provides a side-by-side view of the content, allowing you to edit and associate items without switching between different screens.

-### Steps to Use Multilingual Associations

-1. **Enable the Plugin:**
-    - Navigate to **Extensions > Plugins**.
-    - Locate and enable the **System - Language Filter** plugin.
-    - Set **Item Associations** to **Yes** and save the changes.

-2. **Create Translations:**
    - Go to **Content > Articles**.
-    - Edit an article and find the **Associations** tab.
-    - Click on the **Create** button to generate a new article in the desired language.
+   - Edit an article, and in the **Associations** tab, click the **Create** button to generate a translation in the desired language.
-    - Add the title and content for the translation and save the article.
+   - Add the title and content for the translation, then save the article.

-3. **Manage Associations:**
+3. **Manage Multilingual Associations:**
    - Go to **Components > Multilingual Associations**.
-    - Select the content type and language to view existing translations and create new associations.
+   - Use this interface to view and manage all translations side-by-side, making it easier to keep track of and associate your multilingual content.

-This is useful for maintaining consistency across languages.
+This process is essential for maintaining consistency across different language versions of your site.

-More details can be found in the [Joomla documentation](https://docs.joomla.org/J3.x:Developing_an_MVC_Component/Adding_Associations).
+How to enable language associations in a component is described in [Joomla documentation](https://docs.joomla.org/J3.x:Developing_an_MVC_Component/Adding_Associations).

 ### Form Fields